McIlroy loses playoff to Fitzpatrick in wild end to World Tour Championship but wins Race to Dubai

 The consolation for McIlroy?
-A fourth straight Race to Dubai title — crowning him as the top European player of the year — to add to his wins at the Masters to complete the career Grand Slam, The Players Championship and his home Irish Open.
+A fourth straight Race to Dubai title — crowning him as the year's No. 1 player on the European tour — to add to his wins at the Masters to complete the career Grand Slam, The Players Championship and his home Irish Open.
 McIlroy also helped Team Europe win an away Ryder Cup.

 All of his big individual victories came in playoffs but a final one proved just beyond the Northern Irishman, though, after he hit his drive into a creek on the first playoff hole – No. 18 – and made bogey.
 Fitzpatrick chipped to 3 feet and rolled in a par putt to win the title again at Jumeirah Golf Estates, after 2016 and 2020.